 shifts emphasis away from our cities’ vertical character to highlight the

-horizontal city, where open interiors, sidewalks, and streets meet.
+horizontal city, where open interiors, sidewalks, and public spaces meet.
 Active, ephemeral,

 and dynamic, these public experiences are always changing.
-Research from urban
+Urban

-and environmental data is mobilized to map invisible boundaries, revealing catalysts for urban experiences.
+and environmental data is used to map invisible borders that separate communities, revealing catalysts for inclusive urban experiences.

 MODU conducts design-led research to develop